 - There being evidence that the non-compliance poses a significant threat to the interest of learners or the integrity of the qualifications and units.

-Should a centre have its approval for a Safety Training Awards qualification(s) removed, we will take all necessary steps to protect the interests of any learners that are currently registered against the qualification in question.
-For example, we will either certificate them for any achievements to date and/or seek to transfer them where possible to another Safety Training Awards approved training centre (ATC) to enable them to continue with their learning.
+Should an ATC have its approval for a Safety Training Awards qualification(s) removed, we will take all necessary steps to protect the interests of any learners that are currently registered against the qualification in question.
+For example, we will either certificate them for any achievements to date and/or seek to transfer them where possible to another Safety Training Awards ATC to enable them to continue with their learning.

-In addition, upon the removal of approval, the centre shall:
+In addition, upon the removal of approval, the centre personnel:

-- Immediately cease to operate as an approved training centre by Safety Training Awards and shall immediately cease to describe, promote, market or advertise itself as an approved training centre by and/or offering the relevant qualification(s)/service(s).
+- Immediately cease to operate as an ATC by Safety Training Awards and shall immediately cease to describe, promote, market or advertise itself as an ATC by and/or offering the relevant qualification(s)/service(s).